The Body Keeps the Score: EMDR For Physical Symptoms of Trauma

 Managing Physical Symptoms Alongside Therapy

 While EMDR can be a powerful tool, it's important to remember that healing takes time.
+The process is not always linear.

-Here are some tips for managing physical symptoms alongside EMDR therapy:
+Here are some tips for managing physical symptoms alongside EMDR therapy.

 Finding an EMDR Therapist: Support on Your Healing Journey